 Additional costs include criminal background check ($46).

-While most occupational therapy assistants find jobs with an associate degree, you can transfer directly into an entry-level master’s program to become an occupational therapist.
+While most occupational therapy assistants find jobs with an associate degree, you can also continue your education by applying to Accredited OT Programs to advance your degree to become an occupational therapist.

 TCC’s degree also transfers to Old Dominion University’s bachelor’s program in health science.